Infierno en el Ring: History

 The Infierno en el Ring concept was used instead of the traditional big singles match CMLL usually books for their Anniversary shows as they booked an eight-man Infierno en el Ring match as the main event of the CMLL 74th Anniversary Show in 2007.
 The main event saw all eight men put their masks on the line in the cage, ending with Blue Panther pinning Lizmark Jr. to win the match.
 The following year CMLL introduced an event called Infierno en el Ring, dedicating an entire event to the cage match.
 That year's cage match saw 10 wrestlers risk their hair in the match.
 The finals saw El Texano Jr. defeat Heavy Metal, costing him all his hair.

-CMLL used the Infierno en el Ring five times during 2009, the most of any year.
+CMLL used the Infierno en el Ring eight times during 2009, the most of any year.
 They started the year off with a special Mini-Estrella match, featuring 13 masked Mini-Estrellas facing off.
 The finals came down to Pierrothito and Shockercito with Pierrothito taking the victory.
-CMLL held another Mini-Estrellas only cage match on March 3, 2009 in Puebla, Puebla where Mascarita Dorada defeated Sombrita in the final two That was followed by a match that saw Mini-Estrellas and regular sized competitors mixed together for an Infierno en el Ring on August 18, 2009 where Mini-Estrella Pierrothito pinned regular sized competitor Rafaga to become the only man to win two Infierno en el Ring matches.
+CMLL held another Mini-Estrellas only cage match on March 3, 2009 in Puebla, Puebla where Mascarita Dorada defeated Sombrita in the final two That was followed by a match that saw Mini-Estrellas and regular sized competitors mixed together for an Infierno en el Ring on August 18, 2009 where Mini-Estrella Pierrothito pinned regular sized competitor Mr. Ráfaga to become the only man to win two Infierno en el Ring matches.
 CMLL also held their annual Infierno en el Ring event in 2009, this time a 15-man cage match with everyone putting their hair on the line.
 The match served as the start of the "Mexico vs. Japan" storyline that ran for the rest of 2009 as New Japan Pro-Wrestling visitor Naito pinned Toscano to take Toscano's hair.
 The fifth and last Infierno en el Ring match in 2009 took place on October 18, 2009 and featured a mixture of young wrestlers trying to make a name for themselves and experienced mid-card wrestlers with the prime of their careers behind them.
 The final saw the young rudo (bad guy) Pólvora pin the experienced tecnico (good guy) Tigre Blanco to unmask him.